developer-portal/content/tools/vagrant/vagrant-libvirt.md

 kvm                   499712  1 kvm_intel
 ```

-If you do not have KVM capabilities, you will need to use `qemu` driver within your Vagrantfile as follows:
+If you do not have KVM capabilities, you will need to use `qemu` driver within your Vagrantfile.
+Note the `qemu` driver may severely impact performance of your Vagrant virtual machine.

 ```
 Vagrant.configure("2") do |config|